 The following organisations can also give you debt management advice:

-Is your home too big for you?
+If your home is too big for you

 If you are unable to afford your rent as a result of under-occupying and wish to move to a smaller property: